 Pregnancy and childbirth are critical times determining the future health and wellbeing of both mother and baby.
-The National Maternity and Neonatal Safety Improvement programme (MatNeo SIP) led by NHS England/Improvement is delivered through the Oxford AHSN Patient Safety Network PSN).
-The programme aims to contribute to reducing the national rate of preterm births from 8% to 6% and halve the rate of stillbirths, neonatal death and brain injuries occurring during or soon after birth by 2025.
+The national NHS Maternity and Neonatal Safety Improvement Programme (MatNeo SIP) is delivered by AHSNs through Patient Safety Collaboratives.
+By 2025 it aims to reduce the rate of preterm births from 8% to 6% and halve the rate of stillbirths, neonatal death and brain injuries occurring during or soon after birth.

-Critical drivers are our ability to improve safety in maternity and neonatal care by working collaboratively, introducing and spreading innovation and reducing unwarranted variation.
-This supports a high-quality healthcare experience for all women, babies and families.
+Critical drivers are our ability to improve safety in maternity and neonatal care by working collaboratively, introducing and spreading innovation and reducing unwarranted variation supporting a high-quality healthcare experience for all women, babies and families.

-- improve optimisation and stabilisation of the preterm infant
+- optimisation and stabilisation of the preterm infant

 Maternity/Neonatal is one of four key health and care priorities for the Oxford AHSN in 2022/23.
 Read more about them here or click on the image below.